Disability in Italy: Decree of the President of the Republic: Law 503/1996

 This decree of the president from July 24, 1996, aims to eliminate architectural barriers in buildings, building spaces, and public services.
 Architectural barriers are defined as a source of discomfort for mobility, including obstacles that limit the safe or comfortable use of space, equipment, or components or the lack of precautions or signals that could endanger anyone and in particular, people with visual or hearing impairments.
 Articles in this decree include accessibility in building areas, pedestrian spaces, sidewalks, pedestrian crossings, stairs and ramps, public toilets, urban furniture, parking lots, parking of vehicles of people with disabilities, and more such accommodations.

 Italian Law 68/1999

 This law pertains to people with disabilities and job placement.
 Obligations, sanctions, and incentives for companies to hire people with disabilities were put into place.
 Companies with more than 15 employees are required to include people with disabilities in their workforce.

 Resources and associations

 Many organizations and associations exist to inform people with disabilities in Italy about their rights.

-Associazione Nazionale Famiglie di Disabili Intelletivi e Relazionli (ANFFAS)
+Associazione Nazionale Famiglie di Disabili Intelletivi e Relazionali (ANFFAS)

 ANFFAS is a national organization that defends the interests of people with intellectual disabilities and their families in the fields of education, professional training, employment, sport, and leisure.